+The MapReduce framework [14] and its most prominent implementation in Java, Hadoop, has got a tremendous popularity in modern data-intensive application scenarios.
+MapReduce is a programming model for data-centric applications exploiting large-scale parallelism, originally introduced by Google in its search engine.
+In MapReduce, the application's workflow is divided into three main stages (see Figure 3): map, process, and reduce.
+In the map stage, the input data set is split into independent chunks and each of the chunks is assigned to independent tasks, which are then processed in a completely parallel manner (process stage).
+In the reduce stage, the output produced by every map task is collected, combined and the consolidated final output is then produced.
 The Hadoop framework is a service-based implementation of MapReduce for Java.
 Hadoop considers a parallel system as a set of master and slave nodes, deploying on them services for scheduling tasks as jobs (Job Tracker), monitoring the jobs (Task Tracker), managing the input and output data (Data Node), re-executing the failed tasks, etc. This is done in a way that ensures a very high service reliability and fault tolerance properties of the parallel execution.
-In Hadoop, both the input and the output of the job are stored in a special distributed file-system.
-In order to improve the reliability, the file system also provides an automatic replication procedure, which however introduces an additional overhead to the inter-node communication.
-Due to this overhead, Hadoop provides much poorer performance than MPI, however offering better OoS characteristics related to the reliability and fault-tolerance.
+In Hadoop, both the input and the output of the job are stored in a special distributed filesystem.
+In order to improve the reliability, the file system also provides an automatic replication procedure, which however introduces an additional overhead to the internode communication.
+Due to this overhead, Hadoop provides much poorer performance than MPI, however offering better QoS characteristics related to the reliability and faulttolerance.
 Since MPI and MapReduce paradigms have been designed to serve different purposes, it is hardly possible to comprehensively compare them.
-However they would obviously benefit from a crossfertilization.
-As a possible scenario, MPI could serve a highperformance communication layer to Hadoop, which might help improve the performance by omitting the disk I/O usage for distributing the map and gathering the reduce tasks across the compute nodes.
+However they would obviously benefit from a cross-fertilization; e.g., MPI could serve a high-performance communication layer to Hadoop, which might help improve the performance by omitting the disk I/O usage for distributing the map and gathering the reduce tasks across the compute nodes.